 The main toxic effect is decreased respiratory rate and depth, which can progress to apnea.
 Other complications (eg, pulmonary edema, which usually develops within minutes to a few hours after opioid overdose) and death result primarily from hypoxia.
 Pupils are miotic.
 Delirium, hypotension, bradycardia, decreased body temperature, and urinary retention may also occur.

-Normeperidine, a metabolite of meperidine, accumulates with repeated use (including therapeutic); it stimulates the CNS and may cause seizure activity.
+Normeperidine, a metabolite of meperidine, accumulates with repeated use (including therapeutic); it stimulates the central nervous system and may cause seizure activity.

-Serotonin syndrome occasionally occurs when fentanyl, meperidine, tramadol, or oxycodone is taken concomitantly with other drugs that have serotonergic effects (eg, SSRIs, MAOIs).
-This syndrome consists of one or more of the following:
+Serotonin syndrome occasionally occurs when fentanyl, meperidine, tramadol, methadone, codeine, or oxycodone is taken concomitantly with other drugs that have serotonergic effects (eg, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors).
+Serotonin syndrome consists of one or more of the following:

-The opioid withdrawal syndrome usually includes symptoms and signs of CNS hyperactivity.
+The opioid withdrawal syndrome usually includes symptoms and signs of central nervous system hyperactivity.
 Onset and duration of the syndrome depend on the specific drug and its half-life.
-Symptoms may appear as early as 4 h after the last dose of heroin, peak within 48 to 72 h, and subside after about a week.
-Anxiety and a craving for the drug are followed by increased resting respiratory rate (> 16 breaths/min), usually with diaphoresis, yawning, lacrimation, rhinorrhea, mydriasis, and stomach cramps.
+Symptoms may appear as early as 4 hours after the last dose of heroin, peak within 48 to 72 hours, and subside after about a week.
+Anxiety and a craving for the drug are followed by increased resting respiratory rate (> 16 breaths/minute), usually with diaphoresis, yawning, lacrimation, rhinorrhea, mydriasis, and stomach cramps.
 Later, piloerection (gooseflesh), tremors, muscle twitching, tachycardia, hypertension, fever and chills, anorexia, nausea, vomiting, and diarrhea may develop.

 Opioid withdrawal does not cause fever, seizures, or altered mental status.
 Although it may be distressingly symptomatic, opioid withdrawal is not fatal.